Kettle

 and you can access it like this to see the default JSON response:

-, you'll see the default CLI application that was created.
+curl -i -X GET http://localhost:8000/apiAnd, if you cd script, you'll see the default CLI application that was created.
 The default

-route available to the CLI application is the help
+route available to the CLI application is the help route:

-Shell completion for both bash
+Shell completion for both bash and zsh shells is available.

 Simply copy the correct shell completion file to your user home directory and add them via the source